 Remove your dentures to clean them.
 After you eat, rinse your dentures with water and brush them with a soft toothbrush.
 Use a separate toothbrush for your dentures and real teeth.
 Brush your dentures with dentures paste to prevent plaque and stains.
 Soak your dentures in a mixture of 1 part white vinegar and 2 parts cold water overnight.

-Effective July 1, 2018, Molina Healthcare provides dental services to Medicaid beneficiaries 21 years and older and all Healthy Michigan Plan members.
+Molina Healthcare provides dental services to Medicaid beneficiaries 21 years and older and all Healthy Michigan Plan members.
 Medicaid members under the age of 21 are able to receive dental coverage through Healthy Kids Dental.
 Medicaid members are able to use their Molina Healthcare Medicaid ID card to obtain dental services.
-Molina Dental Services under Medicaid is provided to members at no cost.
-Please visit MyMolina.com if you would like to review your healthcare coverage.
+Molina Dental Services under Medicaid are provided to members at no cost.

-Molina’s dental benefit includes cleanings, fillings and other preventive services.
+Molina’s dental benefit includes cleanings, fillings, restorative and other preventive services.
 Click here to learn more about Molina’s dental benefits.

-If you are pregnant, you can find a Molina dental provider by visiting MolinaHealthcare.com, select Medicaid, then Find a Provider to view the Molina dentist near you.
-If you have any questions, please call the M.O.M.
-Program at (888) 898-7969, Monday - Friday, from 8 a.m. to 5 p.m., EST. If you are hearing impaired, please call Molina Healthcare by dialing our TTY line at 711.
+You can find a Molina dental provider by visiting MolinaHealthcare.com, select Medicaid, then Find a Provider to view the Molina dentist near you.
+If you have any questions, please call the Molina Medicaid Dental Member Services at (844) 583-6157, Monday - Friday, from 8 a.m. to 5 p.m., EST. If you are hearing impaired, please call Molina Healthcare by dialing our TTY line at 711.

 The Healthy Kids Dental Program helps children with Medicaid have healthy, happy smiles.
 If your child is under the age of 21, they have dental benefits with Healthy Kids Dental.
-If you are currently enrolled in Healthy Kids Dental and become pregnant, you will stay in Healthy Kids Dental for prenatal dental services.
 To find a dentist or learn more about Healthy Kids Dental, visit HealthyKidsDental.org.